Marquee rivals: From Crosby and Ovechkin to McDavid and who?

 In Pittsburgh, it’s Sidney Crosby, the obvious measuring stick for the NHL’s entire “Next Generation” crop of youngsters.

-Intriguing as the discussions are, McDavid would prefer to not be involved.
+Intriguing as the discussions are, McDavid would prefer not to be involved.

 Most Read Stories